cloudmex/NEAR-library/README.md

 📄 Introduction
 ==================

-NEAR Library is a smart contract where you can to create, rate, comment, sotre and transfer books using the NEAR protocol, making a library online where you can request one and change the owner.
+NEAR Library is a smart contract where you can to create, rate, comment, store and transfer books using the NEAR protocol, making a library online where you can request one book and change the owner.
 The following are the main functionalities of this smart contract:

 1. Add a Book to the library.
 2. Get all the list of Books.